-- Gender diversity: We are proud of the number of women at Stitch Fix, including our Founder.
-84% of our employees, 50% of our executive team, 41% of technical employees, and 38% of our Board identify as women. - Racial and ethnic diversity: Our products and workplaces are made better with racial and ethnic diversity.
-38% of our Board identify as people of color, and while 18.2% of our employee population is Latinx and 14.5% of our population is Black, that representation is not reflected at the leadership level.
-We are committed to increasing the representation of people of color, particularly in leadership, across our teams. - Pay equity: We pay each person the same amount (dollar-for-dollar) as someone else performing the same job, regardless of gender, race, or age, based on data-driven market analysis.
+- Gender representation: We are proud of the number of women at Stitch Fix, including our Founder.
+82% of our employees, 33% of our executive team, 67% of our people managers, 43% of our tech employees, and 50% of our Board identify as women. - Racial and ethnic diversity: Our products and workplaces are made better with racial and ethnic diversity.
+47% of our employees, 30% of our executive team, 36% of our people managers, 43% of our tech employees, and 50% of our Board identify as people of color.
+And while 20% of our employee population identifies as Black and 15% as Latinx, our representation for people managers is 12% Black and 8% Latinx.
+We are committed to increasing the representation of people of color, particularly in leadership, across our teams.